MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 # required metadata

 title: How to register your app with Azure AD - AIP
-description: Describes the basics of user authentication for your RMS-enabled app.
+description: Learn about app registration and RMS enablement in the Azure portal and user authentication with the Azure Active Directory Authentication Library (ADAL).
 keywords:
 author: msmbaldwin
 ms.author: mbaldwin